 - Failure to Follow Procedures and Protocols That Prevent the Spread of Infection

 In a summary statement of deficiencies dated 12/10/2015, the state investigator noted the facility’s failure to “ensure that staff is knowledgeable on how to disinfect the glucometers between use, handle clean linens without cross contaminating, and prevent cross-contamination while providing nursing care.
 These failures have the potential to affect all 57 residents living in the facility.”

 One failure was observed in the laundry on 12/08/2015 when a laundry employee “removed a large bundle of clean linen from a clothing dryer with her hands and leaned the linen on her chest to remove items to the rolling laundry card.
 Several items including washcloths and other resident-used linen were noted to drop to the laundry room floor.”
 The laundry room employee “picked up the items from the floor, shook them off, and placed them on top of the clean linen in the cart.”

 Benton Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one shows the signs of mistreatment, abuse or neglect while a patient at Stonebridge Senior Living Center, take quick action by calling Rosenfeld Injury Lawyers.
+If you suspect your loved one shows the signs of mistreatment, abuse or neglect while a patient at Stonebridge Senior Living Center, take quick action by calling Rosenfeld Injury Lawyers LLC.
 Our skillful Benton attorneys provide legal representation in victim cases that involve abuse, neglect, and mistreatment that occurs in Illinois nursing homes.

 We encourage you to contact our Franklin County elder abuse law office today by calling (888) 424-5757 to schedule your appointment for a full case review.
 No upfront fees are necessary because our law firm accepts all nursing home abuse compensation claims through contingency fee agreements.